Transparency & Methodology

 What we don't score

-A progressive Democrat and a conservative Republican can both earn an A. A candidate we personally agree with can earn an F. The scoring system is blind to politics — it only evaluates communication quality.
+A progressive Democrat and a conservative Republican can both earn an A. The scoring system is blind to politics.
+It only evaluates communication quality and financial transparency.

 Browse Candidates